- tetracycline hydrochloride

 • In longterm therapy, periodic laboratory evaluation of organ systems, including haematopoietic, renal and hepatic studies should be performed.

 • High doses of tetracyclines have been associated with a syndrome involving fatty liver degeneration and pancreatitis.

-• The use of tetracycline in general is contraindicated in renal impairment due to excessive systemic accumulation and used with caution in patients with hepatic impairment or those receiving drugs which may have hepatotoxic effects; high doses should be avoided.
+• The use of tetracycline in general is contraindicated in renal impairment due to excessive systemic accumulation.
+They should not be used with penicillins and they should not be discontinued if supra-infection occurs.
+Tetracyclines should also be used with caution in patients with hepatic impairment or those receiving drugs which may have hepatotoxic effects; high doses should be avoided.

 • Photosensitivity reactions may occur in hypersensitive persons and such patients should be warned to avoid direct exposure to natural or artificial sunlight and to discontinue therapy at the first sign of skin discomfort.

 • SLE (systemic lupus erythematosus) can be exacerbated by the use of tetracyclines.

 • Care is advised when administered to patients with myasthenia gravis.

 Tetracycline tablets contain sunset yellow (E110), which can cause allergic - type reactions.

 This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.